-In an effort to provide timely notice to the seminary community, and in the event of an incident which may pose a serious or ongoing threat to members of the seminary community, a blast email, SMS or text message Timely Warning Notice is sent to all students and employees on campus.
-The alerts are generally written by the Chief of Campus Safety or a designee, and they are reviewed by the Chief Storyteller & Vice President for Communications or a designee, or at least one additional member of the Clery Compliance Committee (Clery Team) from a department other than Campus Safety, before being distributed to the community by Campus Safety or another member of the Clery Team or designee, as is practical based on the circumstances.
-At the discretion of the Chief of Campus Safety or a designee, and in light of the time sensitive nature of the timely warning, if other members of this process are unavailable, the Chief of Campus Safety or a designee may create and then send out a timely warning alert without prior review.
+The alerts are generally written by the Director of Fuller Texas, the Chief of Campus Safety at the Pasadena Campus, or a designee, and they are reviewed by the Chief Storyteller & Vice President for Communications or a designee, or at least one additional member of the Clery Compliance Committee (Clery Team), before being distributed to the community by the Director of Fuller Texas, Campus Safety, or another member of the Clery Team or designee, as is practical based on the circumstances.
+At the discretion of the Director of Fuller Texas, Chief of Campus Safety, or a designee, and in light of the time sensitive nature of the timely warning, if other members of this process are unavailable, the Director of Fuller Texas, Chief of Campus Safety, or a designee may create and then send out a timely warning alert without prior review.